 These are some important CSS selectors that are used to apply styling to elements:

-1. Element Selector
+1. What is an Element Selector in CSS?

 Element selector targets all HTML elements of a specific type, which means if you’re applying some CSS properties to the <p> tag, then it will apply to each <p> tag present in the code.